su8hmaAnalyst/Electronics-sales-drop-Analysis/README.md

 # Electronics-sales-drop-Analysis
-Analyzed the sales drop of Sprint Scooter launched by Zoom Electronics and found the reasons for sales drop.
+Analyzed the sales drop of Sprint Scooter launched by Zoom Electronics(Dummy Company) and found the reasons for sales drop.